 Offensively Okogie is a work in progress, but one area where he shines is shooting.
 He made 78% of his FT’s (82% as a sophomore) and 38% of his 3’s during his two years at Georgia Tech.
 This is really good for an 18/19 year old wing who is younger than freshmen Michael Porter Jr. and Mo Bamba.

-He has a rudimentary handle and can get to the rim on straight line drives, but is mostly limited as a creator.
+He has a rudimentary handle and a good first step, but is mostly limited as a creator.
 He led the Yellow Jackets in usage (27% both years) because the rest of the team is so dreadful they don’t have any better options.
-Because of his limited handling and athleticism, he struggles to finish near the rim on these occasions and had just a 43% 2P as a sophomore (45% overall).
+Because of his limited handling and subpar body control, he struggles to finish near the rim on these occasions and had just a 43% 2P as a sophomore (45% overall).

 He has a long way to go to become more than a guy who can move the ball, make 3’s, score off the ball, and attack closeouts.
 But at 19, he has enough physical advantages to have some creation upside if he develops better than expected.